-USB Display will slow interactive pen function.
-For the best performance, VGA or HDMI connections are recommended.
+Note: You may experience slow interactive pen function when connecting the projector to your computer using USB Display.
+For the best interactive performance, VGA or HDMI cable connections are recommended.

 - 1. Turn on your computer. - 2.
-Connect the cable to your projector's USB-B port.
+Connect the cable to your projector's USB TypeB port.

 - 3. Connect the other end to any available USB port on your computer. - 4.
-Do one of the following: - Windows 7/Windows Vista: Select Run EMP_UDSE.exe in the dialog box that appears to install the EPSON USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the EPSON USB Display software on your computer. - Windows 2000: Select Computer, EPSON_PJ_UD, and EMP_UDSE.EXE to install the EPSON USB Display software. - Mac OS X: The USB Display setup folder appears on your screen.
-Select USB Display Installer and follow the on-screen instructions to install the EPSON USB Display software.
+To use USB Display, do one of the following: - Windows 8: Click EPSON_PJ_UD in the upper right-corner, then select Run EMP_UDSE.exe in the dialog box that appears to install the Epson USB Display software. - Windows 7/Windows Vista: Select Run EMP_UDSE.exe in the dialog box that appears to install the Epson USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the Epson USB Display software on your computer. - Mac OS X: The USB Display setup folder appears on your screen.
+Select USB Display Installer and follow the on-screen instructions to install the Epson USB Display software.